-Self-Published Book Awards | WritersDigest.com
+Self-Published Book Awards | Writer's Digest

 - $8,000 in cash

-- A feature article about you and your book for the March/April 2019 issue of Writer’s Digest
+- A feature article about you and your book for the March 2021 issue of Writer’s Digest

-- A press release from Writer’s Digest, to be sent, along with a copy of your book, to 10 different major publishing review houses

-- A paid trip to the ever-popular Writer’s Digest Conference!
+- A paid trip to the Writer’s Digest Annual Conference, including a coveted Pitch Slam slot

 One First Prize winner in each category will receive: